Ensemble cast

-In a dramatic production, an ensemble cast is one that is composed of multiple principal actors and performers who are typically assigned roughly equal amounts of screen time.
-The term is also used interchangeably to refer to a production (typically film) with a large cast or a cast with several prominent performers.
+In a dramatic production, an ensemble cast is one that comprises many principal actors and performers who are typically assigned roughly equal amounts of screen time.

 Structure

 In contrast to the popular model, which gives precedence to a sole protagonist, an ensemble cast leans more towards a sense of "collectivity and community".

 Cinema

 Ensemble casts in film were introduced as early as September 1916, with D. W. Griffith's silent epic film Intolerance, featuring four separate though parallel plots.
 The film follows the lives of several characters over hundreds of years, across different cultures and time periods.
-The unification of different plot lines and character arcs is a key characteristic of ensemble casting in film; whether it's a location, event, or an overarching theme that ties the film and characters together.
+The unification of different plot lines and character arcs is a key characteristic of ensemble casting in film; whether it is a location, event, or an overarching theme that ties the film and characters together.

 Films that feature ensembles tend to emphasize the interconnectivity of the characters, even when the characters are strangers to one another.
 The interconnectivity is often shown to the audience through examples of the "six degrees of separation" theory, and allows them to navigate through plot lines using cognitive mapping.
 Examples of this method, where the six degrees of separation is evident in films with an ensemble cast, are in productions such as Love Actually, Crash, and Babel, which all have strong underlying themes interwoven within the plots that unify each film.

-The Avengers, X-Men, and Justice League are three examples of ensemble casts in the superhero genre.
-In The Avengers, there is no need for a single central protagonist as each character shares equal importance in the narrative, successfully balancing the ensemble cast.
+Whodunit films also often feature interconnected characters as suspects, such as in Death on the Nile, Clue, and Knives Out.The Avengers, X-Men, and Justice League are three examples of ensemble casts in the superhero genre.
 Referential acting is a key factor in executing this balance, as ensemble cast members "play off each other rather than off reality".

-Hollywood movies with ensemble casts tend to use numerous actors of high renown and/or prestige, instead of one or two "big stars" and a lesser-known supporting cast.
+Filmmakers known for their use of ensemble casts include Robert Altman, Woody Allen, Spike Lee, Quentin Tarantino, Wes Anderson, and Paul Thomas Anderson among others.